 This step is to verify a downloaded firmware binary against a reference checksum to avoid download errors.

-We will now calculate a checksum of the downloaded file and compare it with that string.
-If that check fails, the firmware file was not properly downloaded and if you proceed flashing such a file, you will probably brick the device permanently or requiring annoying procedures to recover.
+If those strings are not the same, the firmware file was not properly downloaded and if you proceed flashing such a file, you will probably brick the device permanently or requiring annoying procedures to recover.

 Mac has an integrated tool to check sha256sums, but it has no graphical user interface so we will have to use the Terminal to interact with it.

 Some file managers (dolphin and other more powerful ones used in KDE user interface) offer this functionality in the file property window (right-click on the file, select Properties, click on “Checksums” tab, that tab appears only for binary files, like firmware images).
 It will offer buttons to calculate the sha256sum and a field where you can paste the SHA256 string from sha256sums file to verify that it is correct.